connectrpc/examples-es/bundle-size/README.md

 using Connect-ES.
 The purpose of this directory is to build a bundle with various bundlers to test the effect of changes to Connect-ES and how those changes impact bundle size.

-For our bundle size tests, we import three symbols to get effective coverage:
+For our bundle size tests, we import two symbols to get effective coverage:

 * `compressedFlag` from `@connectrpc/connect/protocol`, which is a simple numeric constant.
 However, the file it is defined in contains other symbols as well.
 We are intentionally importing from a subpath, because this requires bundlers to honor the `exports` fields.
 * `SayRequest` from code generated from the Eliza protos.
-This allows us to test tree-shaking with generated code for messages.
-* `SayVolume` from code generated from the Eliza protos.
-This allows us to test tree-shaking with generated code for enums.
+This allows us to test tree-shaking with generated code.

 The results are: